mordilos/feature_engineering/README.md

 1. Start the FastAPI server.
 2. Open a web browser or an API client.
+3. Go to `http://localhost:8000/docs` for the built-in swagger documentation.
+From there you can test all the other endpoints.
-3. Send a GET request to `http://localhost/` to get all available endpoints.
+4. Send a GET request to `http://localhost:8000/` to get all available endpoints.
-4. Send a GET request to `http://localhost/status` to check the application status.
+5. Send a GET request to `http://localhost/status:8000` to check the application status.
-5. Send a POST request to `http://localhost/features` with a JSON body containing the path to the data file and optional keywords to extract features.
+6. Send a POST request to `http://localhost/features:8000` with a JSON body containing the path to the data file and optional keywords to extract features.
-6. Receive the extracted feature matrix in the response.
+7. Receive the extracted feature matrix in the response.

 ## License